New Jersey Domestic Violence Lawyer

 As a result, courts may use evidence of domestic violence in any family law case.
 Specifically, these allegations can have a profound impact on divorces and child custody issues.
 As applied to divorces, normally, each party has an equal chance to demand property rights and a fair alimony structure.
 However, a history of domestic violence may lead a court to grant greater alimony rights to an apparent victim.

-Contact a New Jersey Domestic Violence Lawyer Today
+Contact a New Jersey Domestic Violence Attorney Today

 Incidents of domestic violence will have a profound impact on a family.
 Not only could a defendant face serious criminal court consequences for their actions, but the mere allegations of wrongdoing could drastically affect a family law case.
 Even past allegations could lead to a detrimental child custody case or argument for future alimony.